-7 - Cross-Probing from SmartTime to Chip View/ Netlist View
+5 - Cross-Probing from SmartTime to Chip Planner

 Cross-probing allows you to select a design object in one application and see the selection reflected in another application.
-When you cross-probe a design object from SmartTime to the Chip View /Netlist View, you will understand better how the two applications interact with each other.
+When you cross-probe a design object from SmartTime to Chip Planner, you will understand better how the two applications interact with each other.

-Cross-probing from SmartTime to Chip View

 With cross-probing, a timing path not meeting timing requirements may be fixed with relative ease when you see the less-than-optimal placement of the design object (in terms of timing requirement) in Chip Planner.
 Cross-probing from SmartTime to Chip Planner is available for the following design objects: